doctorfree/MusicPlayerPlus/mppcava/README.md

 source = "Soundflower (2ch)"
 ```

-### WSL
+### Windows

-@quantum5 has written a handy tool called [winscap](https://github.com/quantum5/winscap) to capture audio from Windows and output it to stdout.
-This way mppcava can be used in a terminal running windows subsystem for linux.
-Just follow the instructions in the readme on how to set it up with mppcava.
+Should capture the audio from the default output device automatically.

 Running via ssh